puckipedia/CardsAgainstIRC/doc/manual.md

 ## 2.a Adding bots
 CaIv3 has support for more complicated bots, and these are easy to write.
 To add a bot, you first need to need to bot type.
-To list the available bot types, type `!bots`.
+To list the available bot types, type `!bot.types`.
 This will send a NOTICE with the bot types available.
 Normally, only `rando`, is available, a bot that chooses random cards and hopes to win that way.
-To add a bot, type `!addbot $id "$name"` (name is optional, and defaults to the bot type).
-To remove one, type `!removebot "$name"`.
+To add a bot, type `!bot.add $id "$name"` (name is optional, and defaults to the bot type).
+To remove one, type `!bot.remove "$name"`.
 All active bots have `<>` around their names, to distinguish them from normal players.
 To list all players in the game, type `!users`.

 ## 2.b Adding cards
 At the moment, CaIv3 only has built-in support for [Cardcast](https://cardcastgame.com/) card sets.
-To add these, use `!addcards cardcast $DECK_ID`, e.g. `!addcards cardcast EU6CJ`.
+To add these, use `!deck.add cardcast $DECK_ID`, e.g. `!deck.add cardcast EU6CJ`.

 (note: I might change the terminology